 Article by Mark Trotta

-The 1980s had seen little in the way of development on electric vehicles.
+The 1980s saw little in the way of electric vehicle development.
 Up until the popularity of today's Tesla, the Citicar/Commuta-Car was the single best-selling electric car in America.

 read Electric Car History 1959-1989

 Bob Beaumont, having been out of the EV business since selling off the assets of Sebring-Vanguard, was busy in Washington DC working towards legislation more friendly to EV builders and owners.
 Sometime in the early nineties, he decided to get back into the EV business and formed Renaissance Cars Inc. to build a wholly new EV called the Tropica, a Sports Roadster.

 By 1994, Beaumont had amassed enough money to start assembling 25 vehicles in Florida.
 However, only 16 pre-production vehicles were completed totally before they were forced to shut down production.
 Cars #17 and #18 were partially built at that point, but #19 through #22 were only frames with no body panels.
 There were two pre-production crash-test vehicles built along with the black prototype which made a total of 25.

 In early 1996, Renaissance Cars Inc. went into receivership and it's assets were auctioned off.
 The majority of the assets, along with the design and production rights to the Tropica were sold to a group of Renaissance Cars investors who founded Zebra Motors.
 They were working to produce an improved model for 1997 production called the "Model Z".